icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

    > Issues with frame (bugs #29 and #30).
    > Issue with window list (bug #31).
    > Issue with layouting when closing an MDI child (bug #399).
-- Serial COM port limitations of .NET framework:
+- Serial COM port limitations of .NET Framework:
    > Support for ports named other than "COM..." isn't supported by .NET (feature request #101).
    > Use of serial COM ports while disconnect, undock or hibernate without closing the port may
      result in an 'ObjectDisposedException' or 'UnauthorizedAccessException'.
 It happens due to